GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Introduction

 2. We introduce a method for \emph{preconditioning} this modified conjugate gradients algorithm based on the pivoted Cholesky decomposition \cite{bach2013sharp,harbrecht2012low}.
 All required operations with this preconditioner are efficient, and in practice require negligible time.
 We demonstrate both empirically and theoretically that this preconditioner significantly accelerates inference.

 3. We introduce \textbf{\href{https://gpytorch.ai}{GPyTorch}}, a new software platform using \mmacro{} inference for scalable Gaussian processes, which is built on top of PyTorch: \url{https://gpytorch.ai}.
-On datasets with up to $3000$ data points, we demonstrate that exact GPs with \mmacro{} are \emph{up to $20\times$ than GPs using Cholesky-based approaches}.
-Models using the popular SGPR \cite{titsias2009variational} and SKI \cite{wilson2015kernel} frameworks achieve up to $4\times$ and $15\times$ speedups (respectively) on datasets with up to $50,\!000$ data points.
-SGPR, SKI, and other scalable approximations are implemented in \emph{less than 50 lines of code}, requiring only an efficient matrix-matrix multiplication routine.
+On datasets as large as $3000$ data points (until we fill GPU memory) we demonstrate that \emph{exact} GPs with \mmacro{} are \emph{up to $20\times$ faster than GPs using Cholesky-based approaches}.
+Moreover, the popular SKI \cite{wilson2015kernel} and SGPR \cite{titsias2009variational} frameworks with \mmacro{} achieve up to $15\times$ and $4\times$ speedups (respectively) on datasets as large as $500,\!000$ data points.
+Additionally, SKI, SGPR and other scalable approximations are implemented in \emph{less than 50 lines of code}, requiring only an efficient matrix-matrix multiplication routine.